maxisam/dockerhub-cleanup/README.md

 # DockerHub Cleanup Script

+## Acknowledgements

+This project is inspired by the work of https://github.com/bekvbe/dockerhub-cleanup and has been adapted to include additional features and improvements.

 ## Overview
 The **DockerHub Cleanup Script** is a Python-based tool designed to manage and optimize DockerHub storage usage.
 With DockerHub enforcing a storage limit, this script automates the cleanup of old and unused Docker image tags to ensure compliance while retaining critical assets.